jeftreece/dnamatch-tools/README.md

-**User skill required**: you will need to install python, clone or copy this source code, log into your AncestryDNA account, save the web page of interest from your AncestryDNA matches (right click...), find the file you saved on the computer, edit the file sniff-ancestry.py to make sure a few variables are set correctly, and run it from the command-line.
+**User skill required**: you will need to install python, clone or copy this source code, log into your AncestryDNA account, save the web page of interest from your AncestryDNA matches (right click, then save the full web page as a .html file), find the file you saved on the computer, edit the file sniff-ancestry.py to make sure a few variables are set correctly, and run it from the command-line.
 The script requires the package "lxml" and the package "beautiful soup", so as a one-time setup, you may need to run the commands "pip install lxml" and "pip install beautifulsoup4"

 This script takes raw web-page data that you can save from your browser when looking at your match list, and it parses that data into a match list that it saves in a .csv spreadsheet file.
 This file can be opened with LibreOffice or any other spreadsheet that can read a .csv file.
-The file would normally look like "gobly gook" because it's not meant to be read by a human.
+The html file would normally look like "gobly gook" because it's not meant to be read by a human.
 It's meant to be read by a web browser.
+Sniff-ancestry.py turns it into something usable.

 **Usage**: There are about four settings that can be modified in the script.
 Check those before running.

 First, bring up a match list, and scroll down to load as many matches as you wish.
 Then right click on the page and "save page as..." or use some other method to capture the page source into a file.
+If you have a choice how to save, use the full web page option.
+It may produce a folder with a lot of separate files and a separate .html file with the name as you chose in saving it.
+Ignore the folder.
+You can remove it if you want.
+You just need the .html file.

+NOTE: you probably won't have much success trying to save all of your matches in one go.
+It's recommended that you break up the list into manageable sizes, either by filtering on a range of shared DNA or filtering on a surname or other criteria.
+There may be 50,000 or more people in the full match list, and if it works at all, it will be very slow if you try to do it all at once.

+Saving the file can typically be done by a right-click on the web page, but the specific instructions may depend on which browser you're using.
+As long as you can save it as a complete .html file, it should work.

 Make sure that file matches the file name in the script, or adjust accordingly.